statiagov/gesmew/guides/README.md

 ### User

 Admins and store owners are the ones most likely to be using this documentation.
-These guides are where developers can send their clients to teach them how to maintain their store and process orders.
+These guides are where developers can send their clients to teach them how to maintain their store and process inspections.

 ## Styleguide